SCM would like to hear from you on how to make our site better. Please complete the Customer Feedback Form to provide your valuable feedback.

 The Department of General Services, PIM #98-034 has moved Special Terms and Conditions, Information Technology Goods and Services to VITA Supply Chain Management effective July 1, 2017.
 The Special Terms and Conditions, Information Technology Goods and Services is a list of special terms and conditions for use in solicitations and contracts issued by state agencies for information technology procurements.
 These may be accessed under the 'Tools section'.

-What Commonwealth Procurement Officers Need to Know About Commonwealth Security and Cloud Requirements for Solicitations and Contracts is a new tool that is now available for use. §2.2-2009 of the Code of Virginia mandates that the Chief Information Officer (CIO) is responsible for the development of information security policies, standards, and guidelines (PSGs) for Commonwealth public bodies to comply with in all information technology procurements and projects.
-In December 2016, the VITA Enterprise Cloud Oversight Services (ECOS) Directorate was created and a new cloud policy went into effect.
+What Commonwealth Procurement Officers Need to Know About Commonwealth Security and Cloud Requirements for Solicitations and Contracts is a new tool that is now available for use. §2.2-2009 of the Code of Virginia mandates that the Chief Information Officer (CIO) is responsible for the development of information security policies, standards, and guidelines (PSGs) for commonwealth public bodies to comply with in all information technology procurements and projects.
 Commonwealth procurement officers have a need to know how to adopt compliance with these PSGs in developing solicitations and contracts.
 These may be accessed under the 'Tools section'.

 VITA has awarded 13 new two-way radio contracts that provide a wide variety of brands and accessories.
 For further information, please visit VITA's contract page.